 Companies that generate energy pay into a fund that compensates everyone for the pollution emitted into the sky we all share.

-How does the Climate Protection Campaign promote climate dividends?
+How does The Center for Climate Protection promote climate dividends?

-The Climate Protection Campaign’s has focused on getting a price on carbon that reflects the actual cost of fossil fuel to our economy and environment, and includes climate dividends.
-Since 2007 the Campaign has been educating policy makers, stakeholders and the public with the aim of including climate dividends in California’s implementation of AB32, the Global Warming Solutions Act.
+The Center for Climate Protection has focused on getting a price on carbon that reflects the actual cost of fossil fuel to our economy and environment, and includes climate dividends.
+Since 2007 the Center has been educating policy makers, stakeholders and the public with the aim of including climate dividends in California’s implementation of AB32, the Global Warming Solutions Act.

 The CPUC’s adoption of the first climate dividend came about because policy makers were educated.
 We weren’t the only ones there, but we were an important part of that.
 We had other victories along the way leading up to this.